Mo0rBy/nvim_config/README.md

 I've experimented with a few different colourschemes and for now I have chosen Tokyonight because it is very well supported by many different applications.
 This means that I don't have much trouble in getting it to work across all the different tools that I use and it makes my life much easier.

-## Alacritty
+## WezTerm

-I use [Alacritty](https://github.com/alacritty/alacritty) for my terminal needs.
+I use [WezTerm](https://wezfurlong.org/wezterm/) for my terminal needs.
+It's written using Rust and utlises the GPU for it's rendering, resulting in a super fast experience.
-It's super fast and I love that all it's configuration and settings are set in a toml file
+I also love that all it's configuration and settings are set sing lua config files, just like with Neovim.

-### Setup

-Be aware that I had issues on my Linux Ubuntu machine.
-When attempting to install alacritty with `apt install alacritty`, version 0.11.0 was installed, not the latest version (0.13.1 at time of writing).
-This meant that my `alacritty.toml` config file was not used as this older version used a `yaml` file for it's config.

-To ensure you have the latest version installed and that the `toml` config file works, follow [these](https://github.com/alacritty/alacritty/blob/master/INSTALL.md) instructions on the Alacritty Github page or use HomeBrew on MacOS or Linux.

 ## ZSH